Today's word: un défi

 A DAY IN A FRENCH LIFE by Kristi Espinasse

-Note: the following (humorous) story is not intended to start a religious debate.
-It is to highlight just one aspect of French life.
+Note: the following (humorous) story is not intended to start a religious debate, but to highlight just one aspect of French life.
 Please read it under the filter of cultural understanding!
 As always, this is a personal journal about my life, and one aspect of that--albeit a big one--is faith.

 Mom and I went to church together for the first time in 30 years.
 You'll like this one, I assured Jules.
 That said, I warned Mom not to be alarmed when she heard the word 'culte'--it simply meant 'worship service'.